Укр|Eng|Рус

 Form factor

-Normal (Tower).
+Standard (Tower).
 UPS designed for floor mounting or placement on any suitable horizontal surface.
 This “installation” is extremely simple, and it is suitable even for the most powerful and heaviest devices, and therefore most modern uninterruptible power supplies (of all categories) are made in the usual Tower form factor.
 They are supposed to be placed vertically.

-Rack (in a rack).
+Rack.
 Models for installation in telecommunication racks.
 Most of these uninterruptible power supplies belong to the professional equipment segment, designed to power servers and other similar electronics (which are also often mounted in a similar way).
-The most common rack standard is 19", however there are other options, so it would be a good idea to check the compatibility of the UPS with a specific rack separately.
+The most common standard of racks is 19", however there are other options, so it would not hurt to check the compatibility of the UPS with a specific rack separately.
 We also note that models of this type are often equipped with legs that allow you to place the device on the floor “sideways” or in a vertical position.
 Display (if available) in such models may have a rotating design for ease of reading parameters in both positions.

 Wall-mounted.
 Uninterruptible power supplies, primarily designed for wall mounting.
 Wall hanging may be the best option in tight spaces.
 However, such an installation is not the only option - many devices can optionally be installed on the floor.
-Also note that wall-mounted UPSs are often u...sed for heating boilers.
+Also note that wall-mounted UPSs are often used for heat...ing boilers.
 The main disadvantage of this form factor is the need to drill into the walls to install an uninterruptible power supply.

 - Flat.
 UPS, structurally assembled in a low, flat housing.
 As a rule, this form factor allows for several options for installing equipment: the uninterruptible power supply can be installed horizontally or vertically.
 However, it is the horizontal method of installing the UPS that predominates.
 In fact, everything depends on the location of the uninterruptible power supply and its dimensions - it would not hurt to clarify this point separately.